 If you see a cluster of small holes, then this is likely due to pecking from yellow-bellied woodpeckers.
 The bird pecks at trees to reach the sugary sap beneath the bark.
 You can minimize pecking by covering the trunk in burlap wrap.

-If you see larger dime-sized holes, then you probably have a problem with clearwig moths.
-Male moths take the eggs from the female and deposit them on the bark.
-When the eggs hatch, the larvae begin to tunnel into the bark for shelter.
-This can harm the tree’s tissue that’s vital for transporting water and nutrients.
+Do you see larger holes, about the size of a dime?
+These may be signs of clearwig moths.
+Male moths take the eggs from the females and transport them to the holes in the trunk.
+When the eggs hatch, the larvae dig deeper into the tree to maintain a safe distance from predators.
+This can affect the tree’s health and inhibit its ability to absorb water and nutrients.

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area